Pycord-Development/pycord/docs/api.rst

 .. function:: on_unknown_application_command(interaction)

-    Called when an application command is not found in bot's internal cache.
+    Called when an application command was not found in the bots internal cache.

     .. versionadded:: 2.0